PostgREST/postgrest/docs/errors.rst

 Error Source
 ============

 For the most part, error messages will come directly from the database with the same `structure that PostgreSQL uses <https://www.postgresql.org/docs/current/error-style-guide.html>`_.
-PostgREST will convert the ``MESSAGE``, ``DETAIL``, ``HINT`` and ``ERRCODE`` from the PostgreSQL error to JSON format and add an HTTP status code to the response (see :ref:`status_codes`).
-For instance, this is the error you will get when querying a nonexistent table:
+PostgREST will convert the ``MESSAGE``, ``DETAIL``, ``HINT`` and ``ERRCODE`` from the PostgreSQL error to JSON and add an HTTP status code to the response.
+For instance, when querying a nonexistent table:

 .. code-block:: http